qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. tip:: **Export vector symbology**

-   You have the option to export vector symbology from |qg| into Google *.kml, *.dxf and MapInfo *.tab files.
+   You have the option to export vector symbology from |qg| into Google \*.kml, \*.dxf and MapInfo \*.tab files.
 Just open the right mouse menu of the layer and click on :menuselection:`Save selection as -->` to specify the name of the output file and its format.
    In the dialog, use the :guilabel:`Symbology export` menu to save the symbology either as :menuselection:`Feature symbology -->` or as :menuselection:`Symbol layer symbology -->`.
    If you have used symbol layers, it is recommended to use the second setting.

+.. index:: Inverted_Polygon_Renderer

+**Inverted Polygon**

+Inverted polygon renderer allows user to define a symbol to fill in outside of the layer's polygons.
+As before you can select a subrenderers.
+These subrenderers are the same as for the main renderers.

 Layer rendering
 ...............